suncoast-devs/handbook/resources/interview-practice/sample-questions.md

 - What do you do when someone disagrees with your idea?

 ## Tech Specific Questions
 These are a healthy mix of technical level questions, spanning from entry to senior.
 So you probably won't know all the answers.
-And that is okay.
-Use these as a guide to see what kinds of things software developers are asked during interviews.
-When learning the answers, its important to not only know what is going on, but also to create some code sample to explore the concepts.
-The questions are generally ordered in each section from easy to hard
+Moreover, that is okay.
+Use these as a guide to see what kinds of things software developers should expect to hear during interviews.
+When learning the answers, it's essential to not only know what is going on but also to create some code sample to explore the concepts.

-For example, for `javascript` => `- Explain == vs ===`, create a small script that demonstrates to yourself, that you know they are mean, and not just pulling up text book answers.
+For example, for `javascript` => `- Explain == vs. ===`, create a small script that demonstrates to yourself, that you know they are mean, and not just pulling up textbook answers.

 General Technical Knowledge
-- What is your least/most favorite language that you use? why?
+- What is your least/most favorite language that you use?
+Why?
 - How would you improve (a technology you have used a lot)?
 - Describe or give an example of asynchronous programming?
-- What is your best definition of Object Oriented Programming? of Functional programming? or Procedural Programming?
+- What is your best definition of Object Oriented Programming? of Functional programming?
+Of Procedural Programming?
-- What is a RESTful api?
+- What is a RESTful API?
 - What is an idempotent operation?
 - Tell me about your experience with testing?
-- What is caching? what are some of your caching strategies?
+- What is caching?
+What are some of your caching strategies?
 - Have you ever encountered a scalability issue?
 How did you solve that?
 - Compare and contract Inheritance and Composition?
 - What is tail recursion?
 Why is it useful?
-- Explain MVC vs MVVM vs MVP?
+- Explain MVC vs. MVVM vs. MVP?
 - How much do you know about concurrency and programming?